-3.5 Boredom and influence mechanisms
+3.4 Boredom and influence mechanisms

 Our SARDINE simulator introduces two long-term mechanisms in the recommendation, which penalize myopic strategies and thus require the agent to consider the consequences of its actions several steps after taking them.
-The rationale for this choice is to be able to generate benchmarks where reinforcement learning-based agents are a better choice than bandit approaches, which would otherwise be more suitable for a greedy sequential recommendation task as shown in [24].
-This goal is motivated by empirical evidence of the limits of greedy methods with respect to, e.g., diversity, and thus their detrimental impact on long-term metrics such as churn rate [2, 9].
-The first mechanism we define is referred to as boredom and intuitively reflects the fact that a user may become less interested in consuming content (i.e., clicking on items) when the items recommended in successive slates are too similar.
-The second mechanism we consider is the influence of the clicked items on the future user behavior: when a user consumes an item, this may shift the user's interest towards the item's topics.
+The rationale for this choice is to be able to generate benchmarks where reinforcement learning-based agents are a better choice than bandit approaches, which would otherwise be more suitable for a greedy sequential recommendation task as shown in [27].
+This goal is motivated by empirical evidence of the limits of greedy methods with respect to, e.g., diversity, and thus their detrimental impact on long-term metrics such as churn rate [2, 12, 34].
+The first mechanism we define is referred to as boredom and intuitively reflects the fact that a user may become less interested in consuming content (i.e., clicking on items) when the items recommended in successive slates are too similar, similarly to [11, 12].
+The second mechanism we consider is the influence of the clicked items on the future user behavior: when a user consumes an item, this may shift the user's interest towards the item's topics, as in [e.g., 7].
 These two mechanisms are described in more detail below.